May survey results at a glance:

-* After three straight months of expanding, the regionís overall index declined, but remained above growth neutral 50.0.
+* For a fourth straight month, the overall index remained above growth neutral.

-* For a ninth straight month, the Rural Mainstreet Index fell below growth neutral.
+* For a tenth straight month, the Rural Mainstreet Index remained below growth neutral.

 * Farmland prices remained below growth neutral for the 31st straight month.

 * Due to the weak agriculture economy, 73.5 percent of bankers increased collateral requirements, half boosted interest rates, and 35.3 percent rejected a higher percentage of farm loans.